PiotrZielonka/infinityshopping-microservice-consul-notification/README.md

 ---

-## 🔭 Project Scope

-This is a **learning playground** but also a **powerful concept prototype** for real-world microservice systems.

----

 ## 📫 Questions?

 If you have questions or want to connect:

+* Check out the monolith version: [InfinityShopping Monolith](https://github.com/PiotrZielonka/infinityshopping)
 * Open an issue on this repository
-* Check out the monolith version: [InfinityShopping Monolith](https://github.com/PiotrZielonka/infinityshopping)

 ---

-## 🤝 Contributing

-This is a personal training and demo project.
-Contributions are welcome.
+## 🔭 Project Scope

+This is a **learning playground** but also a **powerful concept prototype** for real-world microservice systems.

+---